|Nutritional Guidelines (per serving)|

 Peel potatoes and fork blend or rice them (do not mash).

-Mix with sauteed onion and farmer's cheese.
-For best results, according to chef Mark, some small pieces of the whole potato should remain.
+Mix with sautéed onion and farmer's cheese.
 Season to taste and set aside.

 Place 2 cups flour in a large bowl or on a work surface and make a well in the center.